OPMDG/opm-doc/probes/check_pgactivity.rst

  data, the second one to replayed data.
 These thresholds only accept a size (eg. 2.5G).

+ Required privileges: unprivileged role.

-\ **table_unlogged**\
+\ **table_unlogged**\  (9.5+)

- Check if table are changed to unlogged.
+ Check if tables are changed to unlogged.
 In 9.5, you can switch between logged and unlogged.

  Without \ ``--critical``\   or \ ``--warning``\  parameters, this service attempts to fetch all unlogged tables.

  A critical alert is raised if an unlogged table is detected.

  This service supports both \ ``--dbexclude``\   and \ ``--dbinclude``\  parameters.
+ The 'postgres' database and templates are always excluded.

- This service supports a \ ``--exclude REGEX``\   parameter to exclude relations matching the given regular expression.
+ This service supports a \ ``--exclude REGEX``\   parameter to exclude relations matching a regular expression.
 The regular expression applies to "database.schema_name.relation_name".
-This allows you to filter either on a relation name for all schemas and databases, filter on a qualified named relation (schema + relation) for all databases or filter on a qualified named relation in only one database.
+This enables you to filter either on a relation name for all schemas and databases, on a qualified named relation (schema + relation) for all databases or on a qualified named relation in only one database.

  You can use multiple \ ``--exclude REGEX``\   parameters.

  Perfdata will return the number of unlogged tables per database.

- A list of the unlogged tables detail will be returned after the perfdata.
+ A list of the unlogged tables will be returned after the perfdata.
 This list contains the fully qualified table name.
+If
-If excluded table is set, the number of exclude table is returned.
+ \ ``--exclude REGEX``\  is set, the number of excluded tables is returned.

+ Required privileges: unprivileged role able to log in all databases, or at least those in \ ``--dbinclude``\ .